XpiritCommunityEvents/HOL/settinguprepository.md

 ![branch protection rules](images/branch-protection-rules.png)

-Now add a new rule and define which branch you want to protect. e.g. provide the pattern name `main` next you select the following options:
+Now add a new rule and define which branch you want to protect. e.g. provide the pattern name `main` Next you select the following options:
 1. `Require pull request reviews before merging`
 2. `Include administrators`